polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 * __[roles]__ - Only subscribers belonging to one of the comma separated roles will be notified
 * __[groups]__ - Only subscribers being members of one of the comma separated groups will be notified
-* __[users]__ - Only subscribers having authenticated and with a username from one of the comma separated list of usernames will be notified
+* __[users]__ - Only subscribers having authenticated with a username from one of the comma separated list of usernames will be notified

 In practice what this implies, is that you have to choose _one_ (or zero) of the above authorisation schemes when publishing a socket message.
 Below is some Hyperlambda code illustrating publishing